Angular-Projects-V-1-to-X/Angular-X-Code-Review-Checklist/README.md

 #18 - Images, Fonts, Other Static Files - Placed in respective directories and not scattered across.

 #19 - TSLINT.JSON to follow Angular Style Guide in order to run SonarQube or Codelyzer.
+Follow : https://github.com/AngularJS-NG2-NG4-NG5/codelyzer

 #20 -